Healthdirect Free Australian health advice you can count on.

 What are the risks associated with morphine?

 Morphine may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication, or changed the dosage, you may be at higher risk of having an accident.
+If you have recently started taking an opioid medicine, or changed the dosage, you may be more likely to have an accident.
+Ask your doctor whether it is legal for you to drive while taking morphine.
+Also contact your car insurer, as you may not be covered for accidents that occur while you are taking morphine.

-If you have kidney problems or your kidney function is impaired, your doctor will need to adjust your dosage of morphine.
+If you have kidney or liver problems, your doctor will need to adjust your dosage of morphine.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.